phiychai/stratala/docs/2.authentication/roles-and-user-management.md

 ```
 1. Adonis role: 'editor' → 'user'
 2. Better Auth role: 'user' → 'user' (no change)
-3. Directus: User remains (not deleted, but role may be updated)
+3. Payload: User remains (not deleted, but role may be updated)
 ```

 ## API Endpoints